zapboy216/cash-register/README.md

-this is a app created for the freecodecamp challenge in javascript certification
+this is a app created for the freecodecamp challenge in the javascript certification